 Programming and Algorithms

-The module introduces basic principles of programming and algorithms.
+You will be introduced to principles of programming and algorithms.
 It covers fundamental programming constructs, such as types and variables, expressions, control structures and functions.
 The module also teaches how to design and analyse simple algorithms and data structures that allow efficient storage and manipulation of data.
 Finally, it familiarises students with software development methodology, including documentation, testing, debugging, and the use of software development tools, such as integrated development environments (IDEs) and version control systems.You will spend around 6 hours per week in lectures, computer classes and tutorials.

 This module gives a basic understanding of the fundamental architecture of computers and computer networks.
 This module will introduce how the simple building blocks of digital logic can be put together in different ways to build an entire computer.
 It will also show how modern computer systems and networks are constructed of hierarchical layers of functionality which build on and abstract the layers below.
 You will spend five hours per week in tutorials, lectures and computer classes for this module.